madelyner13/A-HAT-TRIC/README.md

 ## Instructions for Deploying on Actual Vehicle

 ## Setting up Simulation Environment
+Computer simulation is primarily leveraged in this project for testing code that does not require camera information.
+Camera information is difficult to accurately replicate in simulation, so the general command algorithm is tested in simulation before vision information is integrated for deployment on the actual vehicle.
+At this stage of the development, only the aerial configuration is set up to be tested in simulation.
 1. Navigate to the directory you'd like to work in.
 2. Clone the `PX4-Autopilot` repository to your local machine.
 ```